305 Raitt, Box 353410

 The Graduate Coordinated Program in Dietetics (GCPD) combines the MS, MPH, and PhD programs with a supervised practice experience (internship equivalent),which gives students eligibility to take the national registration examination to become a Registered Dietitian (RD).
 The GCPD includes additional coursework and a nine-month practice experience at regional community, clinical, and food service facilities.

 Principal areas of study are biochemical and molecular nutrition, community or public health nutrition, food safety, nutrition and chronic disease, and clinical nutrition.
 Members of the core faculty represent the School of Public Health, the Fred Hutchinson Cancer Research Center, and the School of Medicine.
-The program also draws on a larger group of affiliate and clinical faculty from the College of Arts and Sciences, Schools of Medicine and Nursing, other units on campus, and from affiliated institutions in the Seattle area.
+The program also draws on a larger group of affiliate and clinical faculty from the College of Arts and Sciences, schools of Medicine and Nursing, other units on campus, and from affiliated institutions in the Seattle area.

 All students begin working on a research project under the supervision of an appropriate faculty member in the early stages of their graduate experience.
 Public health field placements, which follow the first year of required coursework, are an integral part of the MPH curriculum.
+For specific degree requirements, see program website.

 Students have access to faculty mentors and research facilities through the Medical Center, the South Lake Union Research Hub, and the Fred Hutchinson Cancer Research Center.
 Clinical facilities include UW Medical Center, Harborview Medical Center, Northwest Kidney Center, Seattle Children's hospital, Seattle Cancer Care Alliance, Northwest Hospital and Medical Center, Valley Medical Center, and the Center for Human Development and Disabilities.